DeclarativeHub/ReactiveKit/README.md

 ## Introduction

-Consider how text of a text field changes as user enters his name.
+Consider how text of a text field changes as a user enters his name.
 Each entered letter gives us a new state.

 ```
 ---[J]---[Ji]---[Jim]--->
 ```

 We can think of these state changes as a sequence of events.
-It is quite similar to an array or a lists, but with the difference that events are generated over time as opposed to having them all in memory at once.
+It is quite similar to an array or a list, but with the difference that events are generated over time as opposed to having them all in memory at once.

 The idea behind reactive programming is that everything can be represented as a sequence.
 Let us consider another example - a network request.